al-mi-pio/alpimi-planner-backend/README.md

 - Install [SQL Server Developer](https://www.microsoft.com/pl-pl/sql-server/sql-server-downloads)

-- Launch Server Explorer in Visual Studio, right click `Data Connections` and `Create New SQL Server Database`, provide your hostname as a server name and check `Trust server certificate`
+- Launch `View > Server Explorer` in Visual Studio, right click `Data Connections` and `Create New SQL Server Database`, provide your hostname as a server name and check `Trust server certificate`

 - After a successful connection, right click the database, select `Properties` and copy the connection string